CustAny: Customizing Anything from A Single Example: Method

 \subsection{Training with ID-Aware Decoupling}

-The ID-related information injected in the diffusion model is usually entangled with redundant non-ID information such as motion, direction and size.
-Without proper guidance, the model would learn both kinds of information together, which may disrupt the text editing ability of the model and hinder the diversity of generation.
-For instance, in a reference image depicting "a standing person", the posture "standing" may also be extracted and injected into the diffusion model, which could impede a text prompt wishing to generate "a sitting person".
-Consequently, the generated images would closely resemble the provided reference images, thereby compromising the text editing ability and generation diversity.
+The ID-related information injected into the diffusion model is often mixed with non-ID details like motion, direction, and size.
+Without proper guidance, the model may learn both together, disrupting text editing and limiting generation diversity.
+For example, in a reference image of ``a standing person'' the posture ``standing'' could be injected, preventing the generation of ``a sitting person" from a text prompt, leading to less diverse outputs.
+To address this, we propose an ID-aware decoupling module, inspired by previous works~\cite{chen2023disenbooth,he2021masked}, which includes a decoupling branch and associated losses during training to help the model distinguish ID information from other features.

-To eliminate the negative impact brought by the coupling phenomenon, we take inspiration from previous works~\cite{chen2023disenbooth,he2021masked} to propose an ID-aware decoupling module, which consists of a decoupling branch and a group of losses based on the normal generation branch at the training stage, guiding the model to discern the intrinsic properties of ID information.

 \textbf{Decoupling branch and normal branch}.
 In the decoupling branch, we first extract the target image features $f_{tar}$ through CLIP~\cite{radford2021learning} to make an image embedding prior~\cite{ramesh2022dalle}.
 Next, we mask out the ID information contained in the image embedding by a trainable feature mask \(m_{id}\), and thus the masked image feature $f_{msk}=f_{tar}\odot m_{id}$ contains only non-ID information of the target image, where \(\odot\) represents element-wise multiplication.
-Then, we add the masked image feature $f_{msk}$ to the fused class token \(f_{fuse}^{C}\) and then feed it to the diffusion UNet for generation following the injection way mentioned in the Sec.~\ref{sec:injection}.
+Then, we add the masked image feature $f_{msk}$ to the fused class token \(f_{fuse}^{C}\) and then feed it to the diffusion UNet for generation following the injection way mentioned above.
 Yet in the normal branch, we inject \(f_{fuse}^{C}\) to the model without $f_{msk}$.
 The generation process of two branches can be illustrated as follows,

-where \(\oplus\) represents element-wise addition and $I_{tar}$ is the target image.
-Through training in the two branches, we push the non-ID information into the masked image feature $f_{msk}$ and only retain the ID-related information in the fused class token $f_{fuse}^{C}$.
+where \(\oplus\) denotes element-wise addition, \(I_{tar}\) for target image, and \(\perp\) indicates that the features on both sides are independent.
+Through training in both branches, we push non-ID information into masked image feature \(f_{msk}\) and retain only ID-related information in the fused class token \(f_{fuse}^C\).

 \textbf{Training strategy}.
 We use three losses in our training stage to ensure that the ID-aware decoupling module takes effect.
 Specifically, We utilize the following denoising losses to train each branch,